jonlabelle/ci-markdown/README.md

 Usage
 -----

-### Loading
+### Loading the Library

-Load the CI Markdown library from your *Controller* class.
+Load the CI Markdown library from your *Controller*.

 ```php
 $this->load->library('markdown');
 ```

-Or auto-load it from your `application/config/autoload.php` file.
+Or auto-load it from your `application/config/autoload.php` config file.

 ```php
 $autoload['libraries'] = array('markdown');